github/opensource.guide/README.md

 The Open Source Guide is a collection of resources for individuals, communities, and companies who want to learn how to run an open source project.
 It gives readers enough information to get started, but it doesn't attempt to answer everything in detail.

-The Guide follows these guiding principles:
+The guide follows these guiding principles:

 * **Approachability:** Don't assume reader has prior knowledge
 * **Brevity:** Keep it simple, link to outside content for deeper dives